 Total value is VL = E + D.

-Both the WACC and FTE methods operate under the assumption that the firm will keep a fixed debt-to-equity ratio (D/E), implying that the firm will continue to raise debt at the same cost in the future.
+Both the WACC and FTE methods operate under the assumption that the firm will keep a fixed debt-to-equity ratio (D/E), implying that the firm will continue to raise debt at the same cost into the future.
 Realistically, however, this is often not the case.
 If D/E changes over time, WACC will also change, making the use of this method difficult.
 In general, if D/E remains constant over time, the WACC or FTE methods are easier to implement.
 However, the APV method is more practical when dealing with a complex debt schedule.

 We hope this has been a helpful guide to Adjusted Present Value (APV).
 In order to keep learning and mastering your corporate finance skills, we highly recommend these relevant articles: